Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation: Conclusion

 \section{Conclusion}

-In this work, we developed fast and communication-efficient methods for solving rotation averaging and translation recovery in multi-robot SLAM and distributed camera network applications.
-Our algorithms leverage theoretical relations between the Hessians of the optimization problems and the Laplacians of the underlying graphs.
-At each iteration, robots perform approximate second-order update by collaboratively solving a Laplacian system using the domain decomposition approach.
-Crucially, spectral sparsification is used to sparsify intermediate dense matrices during communication, which provides an effective way to trade off accuracy with communication efficiency.
-We perform rigorous analysis of our methods and prove that they achieve (local) linear rate of convergence.
-Extensive experiments validate our theoretical results and demonstrate the superior convergence rate and communication efficiency of our proposed methods.
+We presented fast and communication-efficient methods for solving rotation averaging and translation estimation in multi-robot SLAM, {SfM}, and camera network localization applications.
+Our algorithms leverage theoretical relations between the Hessians of the optimization problems and the Laplacians of the underlying graphs. {At each iteration, robots coordinate with a central server to perform approximate second-order optimization, while using spectral sparsification to achieve communication efficiency.} We performed rigorous analysis of our methods and proved that they achieve (local) linear rate of convergence. {Furthermore, we proposed the combination of our solvers with GNC to achieve outlier-robust estimation.} Extensive experiments {in real-world collaborative SLAM and SfM scenarios} validate our theoretical results and demonstrate the superior convergence rate and communication efficiency of our proposed methods.

-It remains an interesting open problem whether a similar communication-efficient solver can be developed for the full PGO problem.
-Our preliminary analysis shows that unlike rotation averaging, the Hessian of PGO is no longer well approximated by the corresponding graph Laplacian due to the coupling between rotation and translation terms.
+While results are promising, this work also suggests several directions for future research.
+First, it remains an open problem whether a similar approach can be developed for the full PGO problem.
+Our preliminary analysis shows that, unlike rotation averaging, the Hessian of PGO is no longer well approximated by the corresponding graph Laplacian due to the coupling between rotation and translation terms.
 As a result, our current approach cannot be directly applied and additional techniques need to be considered.
-Lastly, in this work we have restricted our attention to standard least squares cost functions.
-Extending the theory and algorithm to problem formulations involving robust cost functions is another interesting direction for future research.
+Secondly, the proposed algorithms assume the availability of communication links that allow all robots to participate in collaborative optimization.
+When some robots go offline, a practical remedy is to temporarily exclude them from optimization, but this could lead to decrease in the overall accuracy.
+A principled extension to cope with communication failures and evaluations under more realistic scenarios (\eg, using real-world communication protocols) would be valuable.
+Lastly, extending the algorithm to leverage the incremental nature of real-world SLAM problems is another interesting direction for future research.